-Members of the Australian Defence Force are eligible to receive awards in the Order of Australia in the Military Division.
-Members of the armed forces of a country other than Australia are eligible for honorary awards in the Order of Australia in the Military Division.
+Members of the Australian Defence Force are eligible to receive appointments and awards in the Order of Australia in the Military Division for service in the defence forces.
+Members of the armed forces of other countries are also eligible for honorary awards in the Order of Australia in the Military Division.

-Nominations for awards in the Military Division of the Order are made to the Governor-General as Chancellor on the recommendation of the Minister for Defence.
+Recommendations for appointments and awards in the Military Division are made to the Governor-General as Chancellor of the Order of Australia by the Minister for Defence.